 Schuyler and their butler or whoever that is tell Molly the bad news.
 Molly actually tries to investigate what happened to her dad by looking through his laptop….Shouldn’t the police have that?
 Oh right, cops in the Pokemon world.
 They’re sure helpful.
 They’re probably collaborating with the Gotham Police department on the case of how to continue to get other people to do their jobs for them.
 How long has it been since he disappeared?
 Because it seems like they just up and stopped looking for him the night after it happened.

 She spots pictures of the Unown on his computer and drops the priceless ancient artifact on the floor to play blocks with the also priceless Unown tiles.
 She spells out ‘Papa’ ‘Mama’ and ‘Me’ with the tiles in Scrabble fashion and this prompts the floating Alphabits to appear.

 It’s at this point where I really feel compelled to mention that the CGI for the Unown is just blech.
-Every other instance of CGI is pretty nice looking, but it’s like they didn’t put as much effort into the Unown.
+Every other instance of CGI looks quite nice, but it’s like they didn’t put as much effort into the Unown.
 They look like Gamecube graphics….which might make sense considering when this was made and what company owns the system….

 They start turning everything to crystal because…I really don’t understand what the Unown do at all.
 I guess they’re allowed to be confusing because that’s their namesake and whatnot, but if there’s one general problem about this whole movie it’s that the Unown don’t make much sense in what they’re doing or why.